taadith/personal-website-dev/content/blog/2025/april/the-blog-went-down-oh-no.md

 Then, DNS servers will help find the IP address related to the website you’re seeking and provide it to your computer.

 Previously, when I had my website’s related files on my ***[Raspberry Pi](https://en.wikipedia.org/wiki/Raspberry_Pi){:target=”_blank”}***, I used DDNS with the help of a company ***[No-IP](https://en.wikipedia.org/wiki/No-IP){:target=”_blank”}***​​.
-No-IP’s DDNS application would run every 5-10 minutes on my Raspberry Pi telling No-IP’s servers if my external IP address had changed.
+No-IP’s DDNS application would run every five to ten minutes on my Raspberry Pi telling No-IP’s servers if my external IP address had changed.
 If it did change, they would make sure to publish new DNS records saying what IP address my website should point towards.

 >
 Every computer in a home network talks to the internet using the home router.
-The home router has an external, or public-facing, IP address used to access websites.
+The home router has an external, or public-facing, IP address used to access the Internet.
 This IP address can be changed by an ISP without warning.
 In order to utilize DNS, it’s important to know what your IP address is at all times and rely on the fact that it will not change over time.
 This is where DDNS comes into play.

 I noticed that the WiFi would intermittently go down on a daily basis – of course there couldn’t possibly be a reason for this…

-My best conclusion is that my ISP didn't like No-IP’s application having periodic traffic to confirm my home router's external IP address.
-Otherwise, it could have been a malicious actor or a bot was actually scanning my network/ports, or some other unforeseeable reason.
+My best conclusion is that my ISP didn't like the fact that I was hosting a website on the network with many visitors (at least one a week).
+Alternatively, the issue could be with No-IP’s application having periodic traffic to confirm my home router's external IP address.
+Otherwise, it could have been a malicious actor or a bot was actually scanning my network/ports.

-## choosing the tech stack
+## choosing the right tech stack

 >
 A tech stack is a list of all the technology services used to run a single application or website.